AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 pre-existence, and instead of regarding man as absolutely free, considered him as part of a divine plan to be ultimately guided by God into holiness.
 Both were Universalists, but they pursued different routes to the same divine goal.

 It is interesting to note the emphasis the early Universalists placed upon different points.
-The Gnostics argued universal salvation from the disciplinary process of transmigration; the Sibylline Oracles from the prayers of the good who could not tolerate the sufferings of the damned; Clemens Alexandrinus proved it from the remedial influence of all God\'s punishments; Origen urged the foregoing, but added the freedom of the will, which would ultimately embrace the good; Diodorus put it on the ground that God\'s mercy exceeds all the desert of sin; Theodore of Mopsuestia, that sin is an incidental part of human education, etc.
+The Gnostics argued universal salvation from the disciplinary process of transmigration; the *Sibylline Oracles* from the prayers of the good who could not tolerate the sufferings of the damned;
+Clemens Alexandrinus proved it from the remedial influence of all God\'s punishments; Origen urged the foregoing, but added the freedom of the will, which would ultimately embrace the good; Diodorus put it on the ground that God\'s mercy exceeds all the desert of sin; Theodore of Mopsuestia, that sin is an incidental part of human education, etc.

 After the condemnation of Origen, Theodore and Gregory, most of their works were destroyed by their bigoted enemies.
 The loss to the world by the destruction of their writings is irreparable.
 Some of Theodore\'s works are thought to exist in Syriac, in the Nestorian literature.
-The future may recover some of them, as the recent past has rescued the Sinaitic codex, the \"Book of Enoch,\" and other ancient manuscripts.
+The future may recover some of them, as the recent past has rescued the Sinaitic codex, the *Book of Enoch*, and other ancient manuscripts.

 The liturgies of the Nestorians, largely composed by Theodore, breathe the spirit of the universal Gospel.
-In the sacramental liturgy he introduces Col. 1:19, 20, to sustain the idea of universal restoration:
+In the sacramental liturgy he introduces Colossians 1:19, 20, to sustain the idea of universal
-"For it pleased the Father that in him should all fullness dwell; and having made peace through the blood of his cross, by him to reconcile all things unto himself; by him, I say, whether they be things in earth, or things in heaven."[^318]
+restoration: "For it pleased the Father that in him should all fullness dwell; and having made peace through the blood of his cross, by him to reconcile all things unto himself; by him, I say, whether they be things in earth, or things in heaven."[^318]

 ## The Nestorians.

 The creed of the Nestorians never did, and does not in modern times, contain any recognition of endless punishment.
-Mosheim says: \"It is to the honor of this sect that, of all the Christian residents of the East, they have preserved themselves free from the numberless superstitions which have found their way into the Greek and Latin churches.\"
+Mosheim says: "It is to the honor of this sect that, of all the Christian residents of the East, they have preserved themselves free from the numberless superstitions which have found their way into the Greek and Latin churches."

-AD 431, Nestorius and his followers were excommunicated from the orthodox church for holding that Christ existed in two persons instead of two natures.
+In 431 AD, Nestorius and his followers were excommunicated from the orthodox church for holding that Christ existed in two persons instead of two natures.
 They denied the accusation, but their enemies prevailed.
-Nestorius refused to call Mary \"The Mother of God,\" but was willing to compromise between those who held her to be such, and those who regarded her as "Mother of man," by calling her \"Mother of Christ.\"[^319] The wonderful preservation and Christian zeal of the Nestorians under the yoke of Islam is one of the marvels of history.
+Nestorius refused to call Mary "The Mother of God," but was willing to compromise between those who held her to be such, and those who regarded her as "Mother of man," by calling her "Mother of Christ."[^319] The wonderful preservation and Christian zeal of the Nestorians under the yoke of Islam is one of the marvels of history.

 The worse than heathen Athanasian creed is not contained in any Nestorian ritual.
 Nor is the so-called Apostles\' creed.
 But the Nicene is recognized.
-Among those immortalized in the \"Gezza\" are Gregory, Basil, Theodore of Mopsuestia, and Diodore, all Universalists.
-In the liturgy, said to be by Nestorius himself, but in which Theodore probably had a hand, occurs this language: \"All the dead have slept in the hope of Thee, that by thy glorious resurrection Thou wouldest raise them up in glory.\"[^320]
+Among those immortalized in the "Gezza" are Gregory, Basil, Theodore of Mopsuestia, and Diodore, all Universalists.
+In the liturgy, said to be by Nestorius himself, but in which Theodore probably had a hand, occurs this language: "All the dead have slept in the hope of You, that by your glorious resurrection You would raise them up in glory."[^320]

 Subsequent hands have corrupted the faith of Nestorius and Theodore.
-For example, the \"Jewel,\" written by Mar Abd Yeshua, AD 1298, says that the wicked \"shall remain on the earth\" after the resurrection of the righteous, and \"shall be consumed with the fire of remorse...this is the true Hell whose fire is not quenched and whose worm dieth not.\" But the earlier faith did not contain these ideas.
-The litany in the Khudra, for Easter eve, has these words: \"O Thou Living One who descendedst to the abode of the dead and preachedst a good hope to the souls which were detained in Sheol, we pray Thee, O Lord, to have mercy upon us.\"
-\"Blessed is the king who has descended into Sheol and has raised us up, and who, by his resurrection, has given the promise of regeneration to the human race.\"
+For example, the *Jewel*, written by Mar Abd Yeshua, 1298 AD, says that the wicked "shall remain on the earth" after the resurrection of the righteous, and "shall be consumed with the fire of remorse...this is the true Hell whose fire is not quenched and whose worm dies not."
+But the earlier faith did not contain these ideas.
+The litany in the Khudra, for Easter eve, has these words: "O You Living One who descended to the abode of the dead and preached a good hope to the souls which were detained in Sheol, we pray You, O Lord, to have mercy upon us."
+"Blessed is the king who has descended into Sheol and has raised us up, and who, by his resurrection, has given the promise of regeneration to the human race."

-After giving numerous testimonials to the educational, missionary and Christian zeal of the Nestorians and other followers of Theodore, Beecher says that these advocates of ancient Restorationism were \"in all other respects Orthodox,\" and that their views did not prevent them
-\"from establishing wide-spread systems of education, from illuminating the Arabs, and through them the dark churches who had sunk into midnight gloom.\" The Universalism of Theodore was salutary in its effects on himself and his followers.
-It did not \"cut the nerve of missionary enterprise.\"
+After giving numerous testimonials to the educational, missionary and Christian zeal of the Nestorians and other followers of Theodore, Beecher says that these advocates of ancient Restorationism were "in all other respects Orthodox," and that their views did not prevent them "from establishing wide-spread systems of education, from illuminating the Arabs, and through them the dark churches who had sunk into midnight gloom."
+The Universalism of Theodore was salutary in its effects on himself and his followers.
+It did not "cut the nerve of missionary enterprise."

 ## Instructive Facts.